api-platform/docs/core/filters.md

 # api/config/packages/api_platform.yaml
 api_platform:
     collection:
-        exists_parameter_name: 'not_null' # the URL query parameter to use is now "not_null"
+        exists_parameter_name: "not_null" # the URL query parameter to use is now "not_null"
 ```

 ### Order Filter (Sorting)